Now freely downloadable worldwide, as a protest against censorship

 (ECLI:NL:GHDHA:2016:870).

 What did the book reveal that warranted such suppression?
 Journalists, veterans, and bereaved families have contributed to a broader public debate on Srebrenica for years.
 Focusing on justice for the victims, Giltay revealed in The Cover-up General (2014) how a Dutch military intelligence operation spiralled out of control, involving surveillance of civilians and the suppression of photographic evidence about Srebrenica in 1995.
-In this genocide, more than 8,000 Bosniaks were murdered while under Dutch UN protection.
+In this genocide, more than 8,000 Bosniaks were murdered after Dutch UN troops failed to protect their enclave.

-drew him into a military intelligence operation.
-When he filed a complaint with the National Ombudsman, the Minister of Defence responded in 1999 by labelling him “irritating,” “maladjusted,” and “completely insane” in a formal ombudsman report made public
+After a military intelligence officer infiltrated his workplace in 1998, Giltay filed a complaint with the National Ombudsman.
+In 1999, the Minister of Defence responded by labelling him “irritating,” “maladjusted,” and “completely insane” in a formal ombudsman report made public

 (report 1999/507).

-This involuntarily drew him deeper into the affair.
-Despite this character assassination, Giltay continued his career at Deloitte.
-In addition, he has contributed to dozens of books as an editor, ranging from software manuals to geopolitical non-fiction.
+This involuntarily drew Giltay deeper into the affair.
+Despite this character assassination, he continued his career at Deloitte.
+He also edited dozens of books, ranging from software manuals to geopolitical non-fiction.
 In 2014, he published The Cover-up General after formally notifying two ministers months in advance.
 Both chose silence.

-Intelligence circles responded by seeking both a book ban and a speaking ban.
-Giltay fought back in court, receiving advice from the lawyers of the Mothers of Srebrenica.
+In July 2015, the Mothers of Srebrenica cited the book in their lawsuit against the Dutch State.
+Three weeks later, a cease-and-desist letter followed from intelligence circles, which in December led to a complete ban on both publication and speech.
+Giltay fought back in court, with the Mothers’ lawyers advising him.
 In 2016, the Court of Appeal lifted both prohibitions, affirming the work had “sufficient support in the facts.”
-This judicial recognition, unprecedented in comparable international censorship cases, restored Giltay's right to speak and validated his research's integrity.
+This judicial recognition, unprecedented in comparable international censorship cases, restored Giltay’s right to speak and validated his research’s integrity.

 (ECLI:NL:HR:2019:1223).